aahamlin/aahamlin.github.io/_posts/2021-07-16-surviving-coding-interviews.md

 4. Repeat

 This repetition will help you remember the steps when your stress response starts to kick in.
 When you are in the interview, remind yourself to focus on what needs to be done to complete the next step.
 The goal of this practice is **not** to improve your coding ability but to **strengthen your ability to regain focus**.
 Just like practicing yoga or meditation.

+## What's next?

+Now, practice your strategy, practice regaining focus, and make yourself proud at your next tech screening!